jjayjack/CSS-animations/README.md

 - rem are always measured relative to the **document's root** font-size

+  - _For this project we have set the root font-size to be 10px, 10px now = 1rem_

 - vh and vw are simply percentage measurements of the viewport's height and width

 ---